 Even if I never got my originals back, I had the digital copies, and they were backed up.

-This is why I love digital and backing up
+This is why I love going digital and backing up

 That’s worth repeating.
-Even if the originals are lost forever:
+Even if the originals were lost forever:

 - I have the digital copies.